-17th week of pregnancy (Week 17)
+17th Week of Pregnancy (Week 17)

-The 17th week of pregnancy at a glance
+The 17th Week of Pregnancy at a Glance

-- Your baby is now about 12–13 cm long and weighs around 140–150 grams – comparable to a pear.
+- Your baby is now about 12–13 cm long and weighs around 140–150 grams – about the size of a pear.

 - The skin is still very thin, but is now protected by vernix caseosa.